Eleonore Magdalene of Neuburg: Court of the Empress

 Empress Eleonore was seen to be performing her duties well according to the strict Spanish court ceremony used in Vienna.
 Her court was affected by her strong religious views: strict, simple and convent-like.
 It was strictly adhered to all religious festivals and prescriptions and many courtiers said it was "an atmosphere reminiscent of an eternal mourning period", which was somewhat ridiculed as being exaggerated.

 Eleonore actively participated in shooting matches and hunting parties as well as the religious duties associated with the pietas austriaca.
 From 1688, she devoted much time to the Marian cult, in which she was introduced by Abraham á Sancta Clara and to which she introduced her two daughters-in-law.
 She was an active member of the Gesellenschaft det Sklavinnen oder Leibeign Mariens, a lay order devoted to Virgin Mary, which prescribed daily religious observance and religious charity.
 In 1688, she received the Sternkreuzorden.
 During a joint pilgrimage, the imperial couple paid a visit to the Shrine of Our Lady of Altötting.
 Another miraculous image of the Virgin Mary from Pötsch (Máriapócs), known as the "Weeping Madonna", was delivered by them and placed in St. Stephen's Cathedral, Vienna.
-On 9 May 1684, the Empress received the Golden Rose from Pope Innocent XI.
+On 9 May 1684, the empress received the Golden Rose from Pope Innocent XI.

 Empress Mother

 Reign of Joseph I

 Emperor Leopold I died in 1705 and was succeeded by her eldest son, Joseph I. After her husband's death, Eleonore was known for dressing in mourning for the remainder of her life.
 During the reign of Joseph I, she endeavoured to keep her political influence in defiance of her daughter-in-law, Wilhelmine Amalia of Brunswick-Lüneburg, with whom she had a difficult relationship.
 One of the few things the two women agreed was their great disapproval of Joseph's official mistress, Marianne Pálffy, but both were powerless to stop it.
-After arranging her son Charles's marriage, Eleanore supervised the Catholic education of his convert bride, Elisabeth Christine of Brunswick-Wolfenbüttel, by taking her on a pilgrimage to Mariazell in 1706 prior to the marriage in 1707.
+After arranging her son Charles's marriage, Eleonore supervised the Catholic education of his convert bride, Elisabeth Christine of Brunswick-Wolfenbüttel, by taking her on a pilgrimage to Mariazell in 1706 prior to the marriage in 1707.